-Bringing together over 500 participants — professional mediators, academics and students—from around the world, the highly-anticipated event provides a unique opportunity to share knowledge, discuss new developments and gain valuable insights on the latest techniques, strategies and trends in the field of mediation.
+Our largest educational event of the year, the ICC Mediation Week, brings together 450+ participants — professional mediators, academics and students—from around the world.
+The highly-anticipated week of events provides a unique opportunity to share knowledge, discuss new developments and gain valuable insights on the latest trends in the field of mediation.

 The International Mediation Roundtable